psturm-swift/SwiftPlaygrounds/README.md

     }
 ```

 How many Fibonacci numbers can we calculate with this sequence?
-Let's count all elements of the sequence:
+Let's count all elements:

 ```Swift
     let count = fibonacci().reduce(0) { sum, n in sum + 1 } // == 91